Teaching Large Language Models to Maintain Contextual Faithfulness via Synthetic Tasks and Reinforcement Learning: Experiments

 \textbf{\textsc{Canoe} Maintains the Factuality of LLMs.} We further evaluate whether \textsc{Canoe} will reduce the factuality of LLMs.
 Following \citet{ming2025faitheval}, we modify the original FaithEval and make it a closed-book QA setting, where no context is provided and LLMs need to give factual answers.
 In this case, the models rely entirely on their parametric knowledge of common facts, and we find that our proposed \textsc{Canoe} maintains the factuality compared to the untuned LLM as shown in Figure \ref{figure:factuality}.
 However, when a new context with counterfactual evidence that contradicts the model’s parametric knowledge is introduced, performance declines sharply.
 For example, GPT-4o achieves 96.3\% accuracy on factual closed-book QA task but only 47.5\% on counterfactual QA task that evaluates the faithfulness of LLMs.
 This highlights that, unlike factuality, the faithfulness of LLMs is difficult to improve by simply scaling model parameters, which further indicates the necessity of a post-training method to improve faithfulness.

-\textbf{\textsc{Canoe} Improves the Quality of Long-form Response Generation.} As shown in Table \ref{tb:quality}, we can find that our proposed \textsc{Canoe} also improves the quality of generations.
-This is because the proxy reward implicitly requires LLMs to generate easy-to-understand responses, which further optimizes the response quality. \textsc{Canoe} consistently improves the generation quality in the three long-form tasks, which illustrates the effectiveness of our method.
+\textbf{\textsc{Canoe} Improves the Quality of Long-form Response Generation.} As shown in Table \ref{tb:quality}, we can find that our proposed \textsc{Canoe} consistently improves the generation quality in the three long-form tasks.
+This is because the proxy reward implicitly requires LLMs to generate easy-to-understand responses, which further optimizes the response quality.

 \textbf{\textsc{Canoe} Enhances LLMs’ Reasoning in Short-form Response Generation.} ConFiQA consists of three different tasks: question answering (QA), multi-hop reasoning (MR), and multi-conflicts reasoning (MC).
 QA focuses on the single-hop task with context containing one corresponding answer, while MR and MC involve multi-hop reasoning tasks with context containing one and multiple related counterfactual contexts, respectively.
 As shown in Table \ref{tb:3_tasks}, \textsc{Canoe} not only improves the faithfulness in the single-hop QA task but also enhances the reasoning ability in reasoning tasks.